Religion in American Media and Pop Culture

 Begin Registration

 This course introduces students to religion, media, and American popular culture.
-It begins with an introductory unit on religion, spirituality, and new electronic media.
-The course then examines how religious ideas, practices, and communities are being reshaped by television, films, the internet, mobile devices, and popular culture.
-How are electronic media changing religious values and behaviors?
+The course examines how religious and spiritual ideas, practices, and communities are being reshaped by television, films, the internet, mobile devices, and popular culture.
+How are electronic media changing American values and behaviors?
 How might we understand the relationship between American Christians and American popular culture?
 Have sports, television, or entertainment replaced older ways of being religious?
-Is our modern media environment hostile to faith, or is it religious or spiritual in wholly new and unexpected ways?
+Is our modern media environment hostile to faith, or is it spiritual in wholly new and unexpected ways?
 We explore these questions and others through readings, films, videos, websites, and other forms of new media.

 Instructor Info